John Kerry: Precursors to presidential bid

-In 1996, Kerry faced a difficult re-election fight against Governor William Weld, a popular Republican incumbent who had been re-elected in 1994 with 71% of the vote.
+In 1996, Kerry faced a difficult re-election fight against Governor William Weld, a popular Republican incumbent who was re-elected in 1994 with 71% of the vote.
 The race was covered nationwide as one of the most closely watched Senate races that year.
 Kerry and Weld held several debates and negotiated a campaign spending cap of $6.9 million at Kerry's Beacon Hill townhouse.
 Both candidates spent more than the cap, with each camp accusing the other of being first to break the agreement.
 During the campaign, Kerry spoke briefly at the 1996 Democratic National Convention.
 Kerry won re-election with 52 percent to Weld's 45 percent.

 In the 2000 presidential election, Kerry found himself close to being chosen as the vice presidential running mate.

 A release from the presidential campaign of presumptive Democratic nominee Al Gore listed Kerry on the short list to be selected as the vice-presidential nominee, along with North Carolina Senator John Edwards, Indiana Senator Evan Bayh, Missouri Congressman Richard Gephardt, New Hampshire Governor Jeanne Shaheen and Connecticut Senator Joe Lieberman.
 Gore ultimately chose Lieberman.